 The executor or administrator of the decedent's estate must sign and file Form CT-706 NT.
-If there is no executor or administrator, then the survivor(s) or transferee(s) of the estate must file Form CT-706 NT.
+If there is no executor or administrator, then each person in actual or constructive possession of any property of the decedent must file Form CT-706 NT.
 If there is more than one fiduciary, all must sign the return.

-Form CT-706 NT must be filed for each decedent who, at the time of death, was a Connecticut resident.
-Form CT-706 NT must also be filed for each decedent who, at the time of death, was a nonresident of Connecticut but who owned real or tangible personal property located in Connecticut.
-If the decedent is claimed to be a nonresident of Connecticut, then the estate must also complete and file Form C-3, State of Connecticut Domicile Declaration, with the Connecticut Probate Court having jurisdiction of the estate.
+Form CT-706 NT must be filed for:

+- Each decedent who, at the time of death, was a Connecticut resident; and - For each decedent who, at the time of death, was a nonresident of Connecticut but who owned real or tangible personal property located in Connecticut.
+If the decedent is claimed to be a nonresident of Connecticut, the estate must also complete and file Form C-3 UGE, State of Connecticut Domicile Declaration, with the Connecticut Probate Court having jurisdiction of the estate.